 Does gold plated chains turn skin green?

-Corrosion and tarnished jewellery will lead to the green stain on your skin.
-Once the base metal comes out from a gold plated jewellery it may stain your skin with a green colour.
+Corrosion and tarnished jewellery will lead to a green stain on your skin.
+Once the base metal comes out from gold plated jewellery it may stain your skin with a green colour.
 No matter how good the quality of the jewellery, if it contains metals such as copper, nickel or silver, this will happen.

 Some metals used to make jewellery react with certain chemicals contained in various lotions and perfumes applied to the skin and form a green film when it comes in contact with the skin.
 Often, this reaction occurs in wet or humid conditions.